 Our studio class holds two recitals per year; one in the late fall, and the second in the spring.
 Everyone in the class is expected to participate, from the youngest to the oldest, including adult students!
 The dates of these recitals will be posted as soon as dates, venues, and accompanist are determined.

 We also try to schedule community outreach events, which may include playing for the Gift of Arts at the University Hospital lobby, appearances at Briarwood Mall, farmers' markets or the Kerrytown Market, or playing for seniors at nursing homes, community centers, or other locations where there are people who can't easily get out to hear music played live.

 From time to time throughout the concert season there are concerts by top violinists, violists or artists on other instruments, which would provide a valuable and enriching listening and learning experience for our studio members and families.
 These concerts may take place through the UMS (University Musical Society), or at the U of M School of Music.
 I might recommend my students attend with their parents, or we might attend as a group if I can receive a special group rate.
 I will keep you posted on such upcoming events!

 SUMMER Lessons and Programs

-I hold lessons during the summer during all weeks that I am in town.
+I hold lessons during the summer during most weeks that I am free.
 The span of time from mid-June until early September is a long time.
 While it's great to take a break, go to summer camp, go on vacation with your family, and relax a bit, summer also gives us plenty of time to continue to grow and develop in all ways, without the distraction of school homework, projects, exams, and pressure.